ubient/laravel-vapor-action/README.md

 This Github Action provides a way to directly use Laravel Vapor from within your CI/CD pipeline.

-Need anything beyond the default extensions necessary for Laravel, or a custom PHP version?
-[We've got you covered](#advanced-usage).\
-Alternatively, to optimize for speed, you can also use our [automatically built Docker image](#optimize-for-speed-using-the-docker-image). :fire:
+Need anything beyond the default extensions, or a custom PHP version?
+[We've got you covered](#advanced-usage).
+Alternatively, you can use our [automatically built Docker image](#optimize-for-speed-using-the-docker-image) to optimize for faster deployments. :fire:

 ## Requirements